There's something broken inside your skull, [Tavi]. You do all your thinking sideways.

 Crassus: "Apparently, they never realized how bad a bunch of fish could hurt them."

 Interspecies Romance: Tavi, a human, and Kitai, a Marat.
-The Marat are humans that are taller, have higher body heat and are less "civilized," so it is easy to overlook.
+The two species are almost identical, with the only noticeable physical differences being that Marat have a higher body temperature and different skin/hair color and eye shape.
 They can also interbreed with humans, though mutual longstanding hostility between them means no one knows this is possible.

 Irony: At one point in book two, Tavi's Jerk Ass professor scoffs at the idea that there could ever possibly be a functioning, advanced society created without the use of furies.
 Now, lets not forget that the author has confirmed that Alera is a parallel dimension to our furyless world.